 If cold water is flowing even when the hot water tap is turned on, the pilot light on your gas water heater may have gone out.
 This can happen occasionally and can be a quick fix.
 If relighting the pilot doesn’t work, there may be an issue with the gas line.
 Never attempt to fix a gas issue on your own.
 Call a professional for help with gas line issues.

-Popping noises from your water heater may indicate a build-up of minerals and sediment at the bottom of the water heater.
+Popping noises from your water heater may indicate a build-up of minerals and sediment at the bottom of the water tank.
 Over time this sediment build-up can trap water causing pressure to build.
-To decrease the chances of sediment build-up, flushing the system at least once a year is recommended.
-ServiceMark’s water heater maintenance technicians are available to flush your unit and remove the sediment causing these noises.
+To prevent damage to the hot water tank, give our team of licensed plumbers a call by phone at (302) 367-7915 to schedule a water heater repair service.
+Once we arrive at your house, we will flush the system to remove the excess minerals that are causing the noises.

 A leaking water heater needs immediate attention.
 Calling a certified technician as soon as a leak is spotted can help you avoid a bigger mess.
 Although not always the case, a leaking water heater typically means it’s time for a replacement.